Cause lawyer: International trends

 Cause lawyers in South American countries have begun to advocate more effectively by forming cause-lawyering networks.
 Covering a wide range of issues, these networks primarily focus on issues surrounding human rights and the environment.

 In Japan cause lawyers are playing an increasing role in migrants rights.
 They have formed cause lawyering organization especially to protect the human rights of asylum seekers and temporary migrant workers in the Technical Intern Training Program.

-Notable cause lawyers

-Cause lawyers have played a pivotal role in changing societal problems by using the legal arena to influence significant change.
-Notable cause lawyers who have created this change include: